verg87/commandORM/README.md

 const model = new Model(config);
 const sqlTableContents = await model.table('your-table-name').select().get();
+// Closes all connections to postgreSQL await model.close();

 // CommandORM already has a folder with a CSV file inside const db = new CSVDatabase('./commandORM/DB')